BRYN4444/HitmanRoulette/README.md

     * **Photo Objectives:** 10 Added.
 * **Other Fixes:**
   * Some "A Death In The Family" exit filenames were renamed when adding exits for "Dartmoor Garden Show" and improperly changed in the CSS.
 Oops!

----

-**August 5, 2021**
-* **Roulette:**
-  * **Improved Mobile Browsing:** Hopefully better menu navigation and scaling for mobile browsing.
-Larger resolutions still needs to be worked on.
-* **HITMAN III:**
-  * **Dartmoor Garden Show Added:** Enabled by default.
-Found in "Select Mission" under "Hitman III Extra Content" and added to the "Seasonal Content" Mission Grouping.
-    * **Implementation:** This unique mission is actually an escalation.
-After completing it for the first time, Determination Mode is unlocked as an entrance which allows targets to be chosen freely in batches.
-		* **Mission Mode:** 5 Targets will be presented with intel that states what level of the escalation they are to be eliminated during.
-		* **Contracts Mode** is available for this location too.
-You don't have to complete the escalation to access this.
-    * **Targets:** 7 Potential Targets; 4 Contestants and 3 Judges.
-Contract Mode Targets will be implemented shortly, so only the existing seven are available.
-	* **Extra Objectives:** Currently 4, with more after a bit more time with the level.
-	* **Photo Objectives:** Just 2.
-Again, more soon.
-  * **"Tango With Diana" Exit:** Removing this exit while I reevaluate it.
-This exit is only viable in Mission Mode after a specific mission story.
-I'll need to test a few things and do some backend work if it can be added back properly.
-* **HITMAN 2:**
-  * **A Silver Tongue:** Updated Mission Image to match the one in game.
-I originally used a separate one because I felt it matched the other Special Assignments better.
-But it was the lone exception, so it's changed now.